- What kind of problems might I have with sleep?

 What kind of problems might I have with sleep?

-We all have nights when it’s hard to fall asleep or we find ourselves waking up several times.
+We all have nights when it’s hard to fall asleep or wake up several times.
 Most sleep problems sort themselves out within a month, but longer stretches of bad sleep can seriously affect our lives.

 Self-help techniques can get you back to a more normal sleeping pattern.
 But sleep problems can be symptoms of other conditions such as depression or thyroid problems, so speak to your GP if they continue.

-Insomnia is the most common sleep disorder, affecting around one in five people.
+Insomnia is the most common sleep disorder, affecting around one in three people.
 You may have insomnia if you find it hard to go to sleep, wake up several times during the night or wake up too early.
-During the day you may feel sleepy, anxious, irritable, and unable to concentrate or remember things.
+During the day, you may feel sleepy, anxious, irritable, and unable to concentrate or remember things.

 Sleep apnoea is when your breathing stops and starts when you sleep, constantly interrupting your rest.
 If you have sleep apnoea, you will often snore loudly or make gasping or choking noises while you sleep.
 During the day, you will feel very tired, find it hard to concentrate, have mood swings, and have a headache on waking.